Skip to main content

 </Project>

-If you run the pack command on the above project file (csproj), the following nuspec file will be generated.
+When the pack command is executed on the above project file (csproj), a nuspec file like the following is generated:

 Generated nuspec file